 Printers generate a massive amount of excess waste and replacing cartridges can be expensive.
 Opt to send the majority of work orders digitally via PDF documents.
 Not only can these be transmitted instantaneously, but they are free to generate.

-These are ten sure-fire ways to keep your small business costs down.
+These are eleven sure-fire ways to keep your small business costs down.
 You will be amazed at how much money each can save and your bank account will thank you!

 Do you want a free Project Management Software?